onthebusiness/harelang.org/content/tutorials/introduction.md

 #### A note on logical operators

 `||` and `&&` are used to compare two boolean values, respectively they are the "or" and "and" operators.
-The former results in true if *either* expression is true; the latter is true if *both* expressions are true.
+The former is <strong>true</strong> if *either* expression is true and <strong>false</strong>; the latter is true if *both* expressions are true.
+The `^^` operator is logical XOR, which gives true if the values are different, and false if they are the same (`!=` does the same thing).

-These two operators may *short-circuit*: if the result can be inferred from the first expression, the second expression is *not* evaluated.
+Logical OR and logical AND are special: they can *short-circuit*.
+If the result can be inferred from the first expression, the second expression is *not* evaluated.
 In the case of `||`, if the first expression is true, we can infer that the result will be true regardless of the second expression.
 In the case of `&&`, if the first expression is false, we can infer that the result will be false.
-This can be important if the second expression has side effects, for example:
+This can be important if the second expression has side effects, for
+example:

 ```hare
 if (2 == 4 && crash_the_program()) {